christiskatsouris/PermLURM/README.md

 ### Remarks:

 Notice that permutation testing is a resampling methodology based on sampling without replacement which means that time series observations in each block have no duplicates.
-However, a crucial assumption to ensure that main statistical properties are not violated is the condition of exchangeable arrays; which is also the main challenging aspect when considering implementing a permutation-based testing approach to possibly nonstationary time series regression models.
+However, a crucial assumption to ensure that main statistical properties are not violated, is the condition of exchangeable arrays; which is also the main challenging aspect when considering implementing a permutation-based testing approach to possibly nonstationary time series regression models.

 Consider the possibly nonstationary autoregressive model